 On last year's post I had following lessons-learned about previous workshop:

-The presentation was indeed slow for some IT students, because they already knew DevTool and may be some other staff.
+The presentation was indeed slow for some IT students, because they already knew DevTool and may be some other stuff.
 So one of the lessons for the next time is to create more flexible content and give an opportunity to dive deeper for people who are bored.

 This year there was fewer IT students, but I still tried to divide exercises on smaller parts.
 For example, I didn't give 10m of theory + 20m of personal time on one exercise, but 5m on small task + 5m of personal time + 5m of discussion and new small task + 5m of personal time etc. That went quite well for me.
-But some IT students were still a little bit bored, because they already knew a lot of basic staff.
+But some IT students were still a little bit bored, because they already knew a lot of basic stuff.

 The second lesson is better plan less and make more breaks, which in this case worked great for me.
 I was actually surprised how timing went well this time.